Alinapanyue/model-human-processing/analysis/color_task/README.md

 2. **Diminishing returns on fact-type effects**: The sophisticated distinction between normal and strange facts that matters in GPT-2 becomes irrelevant in larger models, which simply maintain both context and priors simultaneously.

-### For AI Safety and Capabilities

-1. **Small models are more "human-like" in failure modes**: GPT-2's failure pattern (forgetting context, relying on priors) is more predictable and human-interpretable than perfect performance.

-2. **Larger models overcome human intuitions about cognitive load**: What should be "harder" (5 facts vs 0 facts) makes no difference to models above the scaling threshold, suggesting they use fundamentally different processing strategies than humans.

 ## Experimental Output Summary

 The analysis scripts generate detailed performance metrics for each model: